PHSKC-APDE/apde/README.md

 <p>If a new email adddress is needed or an email address needs to be changed, select the address to update or "New Email Address" from the "Select Email Address" drop down.
 Enter the email address and save it.
 New and updated email addresses will now be displayed in the "Email List" section.</p>

 ### apde_notify_f(msg_id, msg_name, vars)
 <p>This function sends the email.</p>
 <p>One of the variables msg_id or msg_name are required.</p>
 <p>Any vaiables to send into the the message must be contained in the vars variable.</p>
 <p>  Ex: vars$custom_output or vars$location</p>
 <p>If the system does not have Outlook credentials saved, there will be a pop up asking for email address and password.
-This is stored on the system that runs the script in a keyring.  </p>
+This is stored on the system that runs the script in a keyring.
+If the credentials have changed, run apde_notify_set_cred_f() function to delete the saved Outlook credentials and set new credentials.</p>